casper-network/docs/source/docs/casper/glossary/C.md

 Enables developers to use a seamless workflow for authoring and testing their [smart contracts](S.md#smart-contract).
 This environment can also be used for continuous integration, enabling Rust smart contracts to be managed using development best practices.

+## Correct by construction {#correct-by-construction}

+Correct-by-construction (CBC) protocols are consensus protocols meeting the following properties:

+-   All the nodes share the same proof of asynchronous liveness, which means that the protocol will continue to produce blocks at some interval.
+-   The consensus has mathematically provable safety, which means that once a block is committed, it cannot be reverted.

 ## Crate {#crate}

 A compilation unit in Rust.
 A crate can be compiled into a binary or into a library.
 By default, _rustc_, the compiler for the Rust programming language, will produce a binary from a crate.